Felixburton7/persona-ranker/README.md

 ## Clean Architecture

-The project is structured to separate concerns, ensuring scalability and maintainability:
+I tried to keep the code as clean as possible!The project is structured to separate concerns, ensuring scalability and maintainability:

 - **Core Domain** (`src/lib`): Contains pure business logic.
   - `ranking/`: The LLM prompting strategies and scoring rubrics.